Elizabeth Loftus

 Elizabeth F. Loftus (born 1944) is an American psychologist who is best known in relation to the misinformation effect, false memory and criticism of recovered memory therapies.

 Loftus's research includes the effects of phrasing on the perceptions of automobile crashes, the "lost in the mall" technique and the manipulation of food preferences through the use of false memories.
 In the Jane Doe case that began in 1997, Loftus and Melvin J. Guyer revealed serious concerns about the background and validity of the initial research.
 She has also served on the executive council of the Committee for Skeptical Inquiry and was a keynote speaker at the British Psychological Society's 2011 annual conference.

 As well as her scientific work, Loftus has provided expert testimony or consultation for lawyers in over 300 court cases, including for the legal teams of Ghislaine Maxwell, Harvey Weinstein, Ted Bundy, O. J. Simpson, Angelo Buono and Robert Durst.
 She has also written many books, including The Myth of Repressed Memory: False Memories & Allegations of Sexual Abuse and Witness for the Defense.

 Early life and education

 Born Elizabeth Fishman on October 16, 1944, Loftus grew up in a Jewish family in Bel Air, California.
 Her father (Sidney Fishman) was a doctor and her mother (Rebecca Fishman) a librarian.
 When Loftus was 14 years old, her mother drowned.

-She received a Bachelor of Arts degree in mathematics and psychology from the University of California, Los Angeles, in 1966, followed by a master's and PhD in mathematical psychology from Stanford University in 1967 and 1970 respectively.
-Her thesis was entitled "An Analysis of the Structural Variables That Determine Problem-Solving Difficulty on a Computer-Based Teletype".
+She received a Bachelors degree in mathematics and psychology from UCLA, in 1966, followed by a PhD in mathematical psychology from Stanford in 1970, with a thesis on "An Analysis of the Structural Variables That Determine Problem-Solving Difficulty on a Computer-Based Teletype".